openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Grade Range**

-  Thresholds that specify how numerical scores are associated with grades, and the score required to pass a course.
+  Thresholds that specify how numerical scores are associated with grades, and the score a student must obtain to pass a course.

   For more information, see :ref:`Set the Grade Range`.